 • cheese – I like crumbly queso freso for this lamb taco recipe, but I’ll discuss an alternative below.

 • lime – In my opinion, just about any taco is better when served with a lime wedge for squeezing the juice over the taco.
-Lemon wedges work too, and you can also make lemon margaritas to go with the tacos!
+Lemon wedges work too, and you can also make lemon cocktails to go with the tacos!

 • hot sauce – optional, if you’d like some extra heat!